 Training is a reality of life for today's corporations.
-In the dynamic world of technology and the competitive atmosphere of global trade, the need for training is not an option.
-As customer demand for better and more complex products increases and time to market expectation decreases, the challenge for the corporation becomes obvious.
+In the ever changing world of technology and the competitive atmosphere of global trade, the need for training is not an option rather a way of life.
+As customer demand for better and more complex products increases, and time to market expectations decreases, the challenge for the corporations become very obvious.
 To meet this challenge every industry has had to undergo a transformation in the last ten to fifteen years.
-American corporations learned many lessons during the transformation periods of 70's an 80's.
+American corporate world learned many lessons during the transformation periods of 70's an 80's.
 The value of having a trained work force proved to be the essential catalyst in the success and prosperity of the new corporations.

-Although corporations and organizations are beginning to realize the value and the importance of training, they have yet to discover the relationship between success and training.
+Although corporations and organizations are beginning to realize the value and the importance of training, they have yet to discover the relationship between the success and the training.
 Many have attempted to create models which describe this relationship.
 This complexity has been the biggest obstacle in understanding and measuring training needs and justifying the cost associated with training employees.

 Although many acknowledge the need and its importance, not very many agree on its effectiveness and its rate of return.

-Corporations are beginning to understand that training, like retooling, is a way of life.
-It is a process which brings much needed change to gain a competitive edge.
-In order to keep the their workforce up to date with market introductions, technology trends, and manufacturing and management techniques, organizations need to invest in development and training more than ever.
-However, the level of training and the level of investment in training by the corporation is a subject of debate.
+The corporations understand that training like retooling is a way of life a process which brings much needed change to gain the competitive edge.
+In order to keep the their workforce up to date with the market place, technology trends, manufacturing and management techniques they need to invest on developing and training more than ever.
+However the level of training and the level of investment on the part of the corporation has been a subject of debate for several years.